Bishan, Singapore: Education

-The prominent schools of Bishan are namely Guangyang Secondary School, Guangyang Primary School, Kuo Chuan Presbyterian Secondary School and Kuo Chuan Presbyterian Primary School.
+The prominent schools of Bishan are namely Guangyang Secondary School, Kuo Chuan Presbyterian Secondary School and Kuo Chuan Presbyterian Primary School.

-In addition, at Bishan North, there are Whitley Secondary School of Bishan Street 24, Peirce Secondary School and Bishan Park Secondary School, both of which are located at Sin Ming Ave.
+In addition, at Bishan North, there are Whitley Secondary School of Bishan Street 24 and Peirce Secondary School is located at Sin Ming Walk.
 Despite bearing the name Peirce Secondary School, the school was actually a subordinate branch of Bishan Park Secondary School when it first started operating off the latter's campus in 1994.
 The Ministry of Education announced Bishan Park Secondary School as one of the schools to be affected by the merger programme.
 As a result, it was absorbed by Peirce Secondary School in 2018.

 The Bishan campus of the Institute of Technical Education (ITE) was established in 1994 as part of the government's plan to revamp Singapore's vocational education system.
 It provided vocational courses in subjects such as accountancy and business.
 In 2005, this campus became part of ITE College Central during a major revamp of the ITE system.
 This campus was subsequently closed in 2012 and relocated to the new ITE College Central mega-campus in Ang Mo Kio.
 The old facilities of ITE Bishan subsequently became a temporary holding site for schools which are undergoing renovation.
-It has since been demolished to make way for the new HDB BTO Project - Bishan Ridges.
+It has since been demolished to make way for the new HDB Build-to-order (BTO) project Bishan Ridges.

 In addition to mainstream schools, a campus of the Ministry of Education Language Centre (MOELC), where students get to learn additional foreign languages such as French and German, is located in Bishan.
 The Singapore branches of the Girl Guides Association and the Scouts Association are also headquartered in Bishan.

-It was announced that a new school named Eunoia Junior College is expected to be completed at the site of former Nature Park Golf Driving Range located at Sin Ming Avenue by late 2019.
+A new junior college named Eunoia Junior College was later built at the site of former Nature Park Golf Driving Range located at Sin Ming Avenue by late 2019.

 Other than schools ranging from primary to tertiary, there are also nurseries and kindergartens scattered across Bishan estate.